 When treatment is occurring near your face black-out goggles need to be worn to protect your eyes from the laser light.
 For treatment away from the face, see-through goggles can be worn.

-If you have not previously had laser treatment for thread veins, a test treatment on a small area will be performed first to determine the best dose for treating your skin.
+If you have not previously had laser treatment for thread veins, a test treatment on a small area may be performed first to determine the best dose for treating your skin.
 If you only have a few thread veins this initial test dose may be enough to remove them all, but usually the full treatment sessions can start one to two weeks later, by which time there will be sufficient time to see how the test area responds.
 Treatment duration depends on the size of the area treated and usually takes 15 to 30 minutes.

-During the laser treatment, the skin is cooled with cold air or a sapphire tip with cooling gel which reduces the discomfort and slight bruising that can sometimes occur.
+During the laser treatment, the skin is cooled either with cold air or a sapphire tip with cooling gel which reduces the discomfort and slight bruising that can sometimes occur.
 Following the treatment the skin may be cooled with ice packs and aloe vera gel.

-What preparation is involved?
+What preparation is involved before treatment?

 For one month before treatment you should avoid excessive sun exposure and tanning beds and if you are obviously tanned it is best to postpone the treatment.
 This is because the laser light may alter the tan.
-If you have a tendency to cold-sores and are having laser treatment on the face, anti-cold sore tablets may be prescribed to prevent the laser light triggering a cold-sore.
+If you have a tendency to cold sores and are having laser treatment on the face, anti-cold sore tablets may be prescribed to prevent the laser light triggering a cold sore.

 The laser pulse is very short (less than one tenth of a second) and the sensation is likened to the snap of an elastic band against the skin.
 Any discomfort is reduced by the skin being cooled with cold air or the cool sapphire tip and cool gel.

-What will I look like afterwards?
+What will I look like after treatment?

 How many sessions will I need?